RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/the_no_std_intro.md

 An Execution environment is the context where a program runs.
 It encompasses all the resources needed to make a program run.
 For example, if you build a video-game-plugin, then that plugin's execution environment is that video-game.

-In general software development, the word execution environment usually refers to the description of the processor-architecture, the operating system, avalable system libraries, environment variables, and other dependencies.
+In general software development, the word `execution-environment` usually refers to the combination of the processor-architecture, the kernel, available system libraries, environment variables, and other dependencies needed to make apps run.

 Here is more jargon that you can keep at the back of your head: